Generic Name: ticagrelor (tye KA grel or)

-What other drugs will affect Brilinta (ticagrelor) (ticagrelor)?
+What other drugs will affect Brilinta (ticagrelor)?

-heart or blood pressure medicine--digoxin, nicardipine, quinidine;
+heart or blood pressure medication;

-seizure medicine--carbamazepine, phenytoin; or
+seizure medicine; or

-This list is not complete and many other drugs can interact with ticagrelor.
+This list is not complete and many other drugs may affect Brilinta (ticagrelor).
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about Brilinta (ticagrelor)